apertus-open-source-cinema/naps/README.rst

 -  tools for gluing together SOCs (currently supports the Xilinx Zynq and JTAG based plattoforms) in ``src/soc/``

-   -  Making heavy use of nMigen Platform abstractions (wrapping existing plattforms)
+   -  Making heavy use of Amaranth HDL Platform abstractions (wrapping existing plattforms)
    -  Provides a bus agnostic way to describe (low speed) peripherals
    -  Emits Python code that can be used to access the designs CSRs (“pydriver”)
    -  Generate devicetree overlays for loading linux device drivers